ColinLeung-NiloCat/UnityURP-MobileDrawMeshInstancedIndirectExample/README.md

  Note
  -------------
- This is a simplified example project, just to demonstrate DrawMeshInstancedIndirect API on mobile.
+ This is a simplified example project, just to demonstrate DrawMeshInstancedIndirect API on mobile platform.
  Does not contain any compute GPU culling and Acceleration Algorithms.
 It is as simple as possible, just 1 DrawMeshInstancedIndirect call.

  Lighting and animation is not the main focus of this project, but >50% of the time was spent on writing grass shader lighting & animation, you can have a look at  InstancedIndirectGrass.shader if you are interested.

- This project also contains a RendererFeature(GrassBendingRTPrePass.cs) to render an offscreen 64x64 RT(R8) recording top down view grass bending area using trail renderer, it is a very simple method but the result is good enough for this demo.
+ This project also contains a RendererFeature(GrassBendingRTPrePass.cs) to render an offscreen RT(R8) recording top down view grass bending area using trail renderer, it is a very simple method but the result is good enough for this demo.

-Asset that use DrawMeshInstancedIndirect?
+some assets that use DrawMeshInstancedIndirect also in the asset store
 -------------------
 - https://assetstore.unity.com/packages/tools/utilities/gpu-instancer-117566
 - https://assetstore.unity.com/packages/tools/terrain/advanced-terrain-grass-100014